cliffordkaosei/Fantasy-Premier-League/Data-Collection/README.md

 ## Datasets :bar_chart:

-The datasets within this folder all share common variables and are split by season year.
+The datasets within this folder have been split into training and test data.
+Test data only includes data from the current season (23/24).
+Within training data sub-folder is the historical dataset which includes all seasons.

-Below you will find each abbreviation explained
+Below you will find each variable and its abbreviation explained:

 - Player name: Name
 - Team: Player club